 Option 1.
 Comprehensive Service

-We will deal with the whole estate on your behalf, keeping you informed throughout the process.
+We will administer the whole estate on your behalf.

 Complete all tax forms and settlement of any inheritance tax, income tax or capital gains tax.